IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 1. In the navigation on the service details page, click **Notifications**.
 2. Click **Add Notification Channel**.
 3. Choose the type of notification channel that you want to use.
-4. Enter the Webhook or Callback URL where you want to send notifications to.
+4. Enter the webhook or Callback URL where you want to send notifications to.
 5. Click **Save**.
 A summary of your configuration is displayed.

    <table>